ibm-cloud-docs/EventStreams/eventstreams157.md

 1. {: #footnote_szr notoc} For more information about availability, see [single zone location deployments](/docs/services/EventStreams?topic=eventstreams-sla#sla_szr).
 2. {: #footnote_partitions notoc} 3000 is a hard limit for partitions on the Enterprise plan.
 If you reach this limit, you can no longer create topics.
 To increase the number of partitions beyond 3000, [contact IBM ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/get-support?topic=get-support-getting-customer-support#using-avatar){:new_window}.
 3. {: #footnote_footprint notoc}
-To calculate the storage footprint of a partition approximately, use the following formula which is used with a safety margin to avoid filling the storage:
+To approximately calculate the storage footprint of a partition, use the following formula which is used with a safety margin to avoid filling the storage:
 ```
 retention.bytes + segment.bytes
 ```